 - A clear view of the navigation path and surgical site

 - Increased exposure to the surgical site

 - Enhanced visualization, including areas that may not be seen by the naked eye

 - Improved ability to spare healthy tissue not impacted by cancer

-In using the Flex Robotic System in a surgical procedure, the surgeon inserts the camera and instruments through the mouth.
+In using the Flex Robotic System in a surgical procedure, the surgeon inserts the camera and instruments through the mouth or rectum.
 The camera allows the surgeon to view a highly magnified, high-resolution image of the surgical site.